ietf-wg-cellar/flac-specification/rfc_backmatter.md

 # Examples

 This informational appendix contains short example FLAC files which are decoded step by step.
 These examples provide a more engaging way to understand the FLAC format than the formal specification.
-The text explaining these examples assumes the reader has at least cursory read the specification and that the reader refers to the specification for explanation of the terminology used.
+The text explaining these examples assumes the reader has at least cursorily read the specification and that the reader refers to the specification for explanation of the terminology used.
 These examples mostly focus on the lay-out of several metadata blocks and subframe types and the implications of certain aspects (for example wasted bits and stereo decorrelation) on this lay-out.

 The examples feature files generated by various FLAC encoders.
 These are presented in hexadecimal or binary format, followed by tables and text referring to various features by their starting bit positions in these representations.
 Each starting position (shortened to 'start' in the tables) is a hexadecimal byte position and a start bit within that byte, separated by a plus sign.
 Counts for these start at zero.
 For example, a feature starting at the 3rd bit of the 17th byte is referred to as starting at 0x10+2.
 The files that are explored in these examples can be found at https://github.com/ietf-wg-cellar/flac-specification.

 All data in this appendix has been thoroughly verified.
-However, as this appendix is informational, in case any information here conflicts with statements in the formal specification, the latter takes precedence.
+However, as this appendix is informational, if any information here conflicts with statements in the formal specification, the latter takes precedence.

 ## Decoding example 1